 The diagnostics backlog continues to grow

-The waiting list for diagnostic tests had been steadily growing for more than a decade and then increased dramatically due to the COVID-19 pandemic.
-In March 2024, there were over 150,000 ongoing waits for a key test, which is over 5 times as many as in September 2007 when records began.
+The waiting list for diagnostic tests had been steadily growing for more than a decade and then increased dramatically due to the COVID-19 pandemic, reaching a peak of 160,000 in August 2022.
+In September 2024, there were almost 139,000 ongoing waits for a key test.

 Medical staffing (secondary care)

 In addition, NHS Scotland has been struggling to recruit enough consultant doctors.
 The number of consultant vacancies, as well as the consultant vacancy rate (the percentage of consultant posts which are unfilled), remains stubbornly high.
-According to official data, there were 437 FTE (Full-Time Equivalent) medical and dental consultant vacancies in December 2023, representing around 6.8% of all consultant posts in Scotland.
-Although this number is lower than the peak of 5421 (8.8%) reached in June 2021, it is more than 3 times as high as the number of vacancies in June 2012 (when there were 137 vacancies, or 3.1% of all posts).
+According to official data, there were 398 FTE (Full-Time Equivalent) medical and dental consultant vacancies in September 2024, representing around 6.2% of all consultant posts in Scotland.
+Although this number is lower than the peak of 542 (8.8%) reached in June 2021, it is nearly 3 times as high as the number of vacancies in June 2012 (when there were 137 vacancies, or 3.1% of all posts).

 The actual number of vacancies is likely to be even higher.
 In December 2022, BMA Scotland conducted FOI requests, which revealed that consultant vacancies are likely twice as high as official rates suggest.